-Shortly thereafter, the Wolpert Realty Company donated land and quickly set about constructing the first firehouse on Carleton Ave. in Islip Terrace.
+Shortly thereafter, the Wolpert Realty Company donated land and quickly set about constructing the first firehouse on Carleton Avenue in Islip Terrace.
 The first organizational meeting held on May 19, 1917, saw Charles Wolpert appointed as temporary chairman and K. Henry Hinst as temporary Secretary.
-The fire Chief of the local Central Islip State Hospital Fire Department, James Gallager, advisor to the fledgling group of firefighters, was elected Chief Engineer.
-Fredrick Engelke became the first Treasurer, Harry Oppenheimer took on the tasks of both recording and financial Secretary.
-Atotal of thirty members signed their names at that meeting and a tradition was born.
+The fire Chief of the local Central Islip State Hospital Fire Department, James Gallagher, advisor to the fledgling group of firefighters, was elected Chief Engineer.
+Fredrick Engelke became the first Treasurer; Harry Oppenheimer took on the tasks of both recording and financial Secretary.
+A total of thirty members signed their names at that meeting and a tradition was born.

 On June 30, 1917, the opening of the newly constructed firehouse was quite an event for the small village.
-Firemen from Islip, Central Islip, Bay Shore and East Islip, all dressed in Class A uniforms, marched down Carleton Ave. led by Cris Thompson astride his white horse and the Central Islip State Hospital Band.
+Firemen from Islip, Central Islip, Bay Shore and East Islip all dressed in Class A uniforms marched down Carleton Avenue led by Cris Thompson astride his white horse and the Central Islip State Hospital Band.
 Behind the marchers, a hose wagon was drawn, a gift to the Fire Company from the Islip Fire Department.
 It became the first apparatus of Germantown Hose Company.
-The wagon was presented to Chief James Gallager, who thanked Chief Charles Bollinger of Islip and with a firm handshake formed the basis of an unwritten mutual assistance pact between the two departments that survives to this day.
+The wagon was presented to Chief James Gallagher, who thanked Chief Charles Bollinger of Islip and with a firm handshake formed the basis of an unwritten mutual assistance pact between the two departments that survives to this day.

 Charles Wolpert was introduced as the real father of the Fire Company for his financial and moral support.
-The first fire calls came to the Richard Wolpert house as they possesed a phone, at that point either Mr. or Mrs. Wolpert would run down the street to the firehouse and ring the bell to alert other members.
+The first fire calls came to the Richard Wolpert house as they possessed a phone.
+Mr. or Mrs. Wolpert would run down the street to the firehouse and ring the bell to alert other members.